wireservice/csvkit/docs/scripts/csvjson.rst

       -i INDENT, --indent INDENT
                             Indent the output JSON this many spaces.
 Disabled by default.
-      -k KEY, --key KEY     Output JSON as an array of objects keyed by a given column, KEY, rather than as a list.
-All values in the column must be unique.
-If --lat and --lon are also specified, this column will be used as GeoJSON Feature ID.
+      -k KEY, --key KEY     Output JSON as an object keyed by a given column, KEY, rather than as an array.
+All column values must be unique.
+If --lat and --lon are specified, this column is used as the GeoJSON Feature ID.
       --lat LAT             A column index or name containing a latitude.
 Output will be GeoJSON instead of JSON.
-Only valid if --lon is also specified.
+Requires --lon.
       --lon LON             A column index or name containing a longitude.
 Output will be GeoJSON instead of JSON.
-Only valid if --lat is also specified.
+Requires --lat.
       --type TYPE           A column index or name containing a GeoJSON type.
                             Output will be GeoJSON instead of JSON.
-Only valid if --lat and --lon are also specified.
+Requires --lat and --lon.
       --geometry GEOMETRY   A column index or name containing a GeoJSON geometry.
                             Output will be GeoJSON instead of JSON.
-Only valid if --lat and --lon are also specified.
+Requires --lat and --lon.
       --crs CRS             A coordinate reference system string to be included with GeoJSON output.
-Only valid if --lat and --lon are also specified.
+Requires --lat and --lon.
       --no-bbox             Disable the calculation of a bounding box.
       --stream              Output JSON as a stream of newline-separated objects, rather than an as an array.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing entirely.
+Specify "0" to disable sniffing.
       -I, --no-inference    Disable type inference (and --locale, --date-format, --datetime-format) when parsing CSV input.